Cocktail and Bar Measurements

 Some common terms and their measurements

-Many recipes on the site call for measurements in "parts".
+Many recipes call for ingredients measured in "parts".
 This is simply a relative measurement, often used for mixing large batches of drinks at once.
-So if the recipe calls for 1 part of ingredient A, and 2 parts of ingredient B, then you would use twice as much of ingredient B.
+If the recipe calls for 1 part of ingredient A, and 2 parts of ingredient B, then you would use twice as much of ingredient B.

 A proper shot glass is 1.5 oz., but many bars use "pony shots", which are only 1 oz.
 A double shot glass holds 3 ounces.

 These are terms that simply refer to small amounts.
 When you are using dashes or splashes, you are flavouring a cocktail for taste, so it becomes a bit of a judgement call.
 Don't go overboard, but make sure you use enough to be noticed.
 A splash is a little more than a dash, and generally involves less viscous liquids such as mixers, whereas dashes are used with stronger flavourings, such as tabasco.